bhawnachandla/Love-Calculator/README.md

 ### Setup:
 - Clone this repository to your local machine.
+- Open the index.html file in a web browser to view the application.

 ### Contributions:
 Contributions to enhance the application's features, improve its design, or fix any issues are welcome.
 Feel free to fork this repository and submit pull requests.